VR51/host-flash/README.md

 Use of this program is at your own risk

+FILE TO DOWNLOAD:

+You only need to download the file `hostsflash`.

+All the other files in this repository are for reference or emergency only.

 TO RUN:

-- Ensure the script is executable:
+- Ensure the `hostsflash` file is executable:
 -	`Right-click > properties > Executable`
 -	OR
 -	`chmod u+x hostflash`
 - Run with:
 -	Command line: `bash hostflash` or `./hostflash`
 -	OR
--	File browser: click hostflash
+-	File browser: just click `hostflash`

 Use Host Flash™ to block computer requests to (and access to) websites (hosts), ad servers, malicious websites and time wasting websites.